top of page

 You Are Not Here to Prove Your Worth

-You are not here to convince anyone that you are good enough, fast enough, smart enough, skilled enough to "climb the latter".
+You are not here to convince anyone that you are good enough, fast enough, smart enough, skilled enough to "climb the ladder".
 You are here to simply be your authentic self so that the people, workplaces, and opportunities that honor your energy can magnetize into your life.

 Global research shows trust and confidence in social mobility is erroding and the hope for "the American Dream" is at a record low.
 Many people no longer believe hard work alone leads to a better life or achieving goals, as it's becoming more clear that economic and social status increasingly shapes outcomes.
 Skeptics point to rising living costs, inequality, and limited opportunity.
 Fewer children out-earn their parents, while housing, education, and healthcare costs strain financial stability and longterm growth.
 In other words?
 Hard work is becoming pointless for many.